PRO100BYTE/ProjectArcade/README.md

 - [Gitbook](https://www.gitbook.com/) - For supporting ProjectArcade and RetroBat project.
 - [pajarorrojo](https://github.com/pajarorrojo) - For PlayStation-X theme
 - [20GotoTen](https://github.com/20GotoTen) - For Retrofix theme
+- [NoCopyrightSounds](https://ncs.io) - For an excellent copyright-free music library

 ## And also - many thanks to 🦇 RetroBat Team: